Everything PR News

 Sister Crisis PR Cases

 The Mayer 2010 Playboy cycle is the canonical strategic-withdrawal-and-creative-work recovery case.
-Five sister cases on EPR illustrate different points on the crisis-response spectrum:
+Five sister cases on EPR sit at different points on the crisis-response spectrum:

 Adjacent EPR Frameworks